-- Contracts under \$10,000: no RFQ or RFP is required, however, the Port is encouraged to solicit three (3) written bids or proposals and select the lowest responsive and responsible bidder. - Contracts over \$10,000 but less than the Minimum Competitive Amount (currently set at \$129,000 per Code) informal solicitation is required.
-Port staff will follow the informal bidding rules established by Contracts Monitoring Division (CMD) under the Code and Chapter 14B rules and regulations; - Port and/or SFAC staff will review bids or proposals and determine conformance with the selection criteria as per section 6 of this Program, and pursue one artist and/or artist team to develop a full proposal for the project site: - Review of bids or proposals may also be administered by a Selection Panel at the discretion of Port staff; - Proposals may include review by the Port's Advisory Committees and/or BCDC if required by the scope of each group of committee; - Port staff will present a final proposal as an informational item to the Port Commission for review and comment prior to consideration of approval by the Port's Executive Director.
+- Contracts under \$20,000: no RFQ or RFP is required, however, the Port is encouraged to solicit three (3) written bids or proposals and select the lowest responsive and responsible bidder. - Contracts over \$20,000 but less than the Minimum Competitive Amount (currently set at \$200,000) informal solicitation is required.
+Port staff will follow the informal bidding rules established by Contracts Monitoring Division (CMD) under the Code and Chapter 14B rules and regulations; - For Contracts over the Minimum Competitive Amount, a formal solicitation is required per the rules established by CMD; - Port and/or SFAC staff will review bids or proposals and determine conformance with the selection criteria as per Section 5 of this Program, and pursue one artist and/or artist team to develop a full proposal for the project site; - Review of bids or proposals may also be administered by a Selection Panel at the discretion of Port staff; - Proposals may include review by the Port's Advisory Committees and/or BCDC if required by the scope of each group of committee; - Port staff will present a final proposal as an informational item to the Port Commission for review and comment prior to consideration of approval by the Port's Executive Director.